willswats/react-weather/README.md

 ## Acknowledgements

-The svg icons are from [Remix Icon](https://github.com/Remix-Design/remixicon) and [feather](https://github.com/feathericons/feather).
+The SVG icons are from [Remix Icon](https://github.com/Remix-Design/remixicon) and [feather](https://github.com/feathericons/feather).